 artist-in-residence at

-Ancienne Belgique (Brussels), Muziektheater Transparant (Antwerp), Motel Mozaïque (Rotterdam), KMSKA (Antwerp), NKK NXT (Utrecht), Concertgebouw (Bruges) & Needcompany (Brussels)
+Ancienne Belgique (Brussels), Muziektheater Transparant (Antwerp), Motel Mozaïque (Rotterdam), KMSKA (Antwerp), Concertgebouw (Bruges) & Needcompany (Brussels)

 associated artist at